theyosh/TerrariumPI/docs/_tabs/hardware.md

 For `[I2C Address]` you can use the number shown in the i2cdetect.
 Adding '**0x**' in front is allowed.
 So either **3c**, **3c,1**, **0x3c** and **0x3c,1** are valid and the same I2C addresses.

+The `[I2C Bus number]` is optional and can be omitted.
+The default value is 1.

 Run the command `i2cdetect -y 1` in order to see what is connected to your I2C bus.
 A correct working I2C bus should produce the following outcome:

 ```console